mfaustino4786/Threat-Hunt-Event-TOR_usage-.md/01_VM_Setup_and_Onboarding/DeviceInfoValidation.md

 KQL:
     DeviceInfo
-    | where DeviceName contains "<YourDeviceName>"
+    | where DeviceName contains "matt-threat-hun"  (should have been "matt-threat-hunt" but too many characters)
-    | order by TimeGenerated desc

 ## 📌 Notes
 Document timing, delays, or missing logs if applicable.